Ministerial discretion (Canadian law)

-The idea of ministerial discretion, when employed in Canadian statute law, means the power of a Crown minister to vary or alter the decisions of his bureaucrats, one of his Committees, or one of his Boards.
+The idea of ministerial discretion, when employed in Canadian statute law, means the power of a Crown minister to vary or alter the decisions of their bureaucrats, one of their Committees, or one of their Boards.
 The idea derives from the laws of the United Kingdom, of which Canada, under the rubric of British North America, once was part.
 The term needs to be written into the statute, as for example in section 51 of the Canadian Oil and Gas Operations Act: